OhiaJanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tr -d 'c' | tr -d 'C'` to create a script that removes all letters c and C from input

+Use `rev` to write a script that reverse its input